logzio/logz-docs/_source/user-guide/lookups/index.md

 ---

-Lookup lists are custom lists that you can use for simpler, easier query filtering in Kibana.
+Lookup lists are custom lists that you can use for simpler, easier query filtering in OpenSearch Dashboards.
 Instead of adding a long list of elements to your query, you can create lookup lists and use them to filter results by adding the operator `in lookups` or `not in lookups`.
 For example, you can create lookup lists of allowlisted or blocklisted usernames, IP addresses, regions, or domains.

 <!-- info-box-start:info -->
 Lookup list values are only string-based and do not support ranges.
-Kibana, however, supports range-based searches, such as IP: [127.0.0.0 TO 127.*].
+OpenSearch Dashboards, however, supports range-based searches, such as IP: [127.0.0.0 TO 127.*].
 {:.info-box.note}
 <!-- info-box-end -->